Camping with our Coleman lantern and other outdoor gear.

 After working up an appetite we headed back to our camp site to get our camp equipment sorted out and to rustle up a snack.

 We are lucky to own the following Coleman camping gear:

 - Coleman air mattress with a Coleman pump

 - and my latest acquisition a Coleman lantern.

-The Coleman NorthStar Perfect Flow InstaStart Propane Lantern with Hard Carry Case is one of the handiest things I’ve added to our camping gear in a while.
+The Coleman NorthStar propane lantern with Perfect Flow and InstaStart comes with a hard carry case and is one of the handiest things I’ve added to our camping gear in a while.
 It’s easy to ignite!
-There’s no need to mess around with matches, it has an adjustable ignition and brightness knob.
+There is no need to mess around with matches, it has an adjustable ignition and brightness knob.
+So Cool!

 It was a wonderful evening for camping, with good food, fun stories and a beautiful full moon.

 Of course, no camping trip is complete without S’mores and all three of us ended up with sticky fingers.
 The only downfall was everyone being serenaded by the loud generator that the campers at site number three felt the need to bring with them so they could watch TV.
 Is that really necessary?

 All in all Nathan enjoyed his first camping experience, and so did we.